KantNoonienSingh/epoll-server-c10k/README.md

 A scalable server written for the C10k problem
 --------------------------------------------------------------------------------

 This is a light-weight, header-only, epoll-based server library designed to achieve high TCP connection counts.
 The library uses a lock-free concurrency model for high performance thread synchronization.
-Worker threads are client-agnostic and have access to every client, ensuring that there are no processing bottlenecks.
+Worker threads are client-agnostic and have access to every client, ensuring that CPU resources aren't wasted on idling.

 The is very much a work in progress and there is still more work to do.
 Please feel free to leave comments or suggestions.